Habitat:

 teeth along inner margin and with retrorse teeth along

-bases dark.
-Some portions of certain rays of dorsal,
+and caudal bases dark.
+Some portions of certain rays

-anal and pelvics black, distal portion of caudal fin
+of dorsal, anal and pelvics black, distal portion

 Even though the expected EOO of Glyptothorax trewavasae